DevOps Kanban - Basics

 by Derick Bailey

-The author shares his experience of implementing Kanban into a software development environment.
-He explains how to introduce the core concepts of Kanban into an existing system.
-No matter if you are currently using Scrum, RUP, XP or Waterfall, all you need to do is to follow four basic steps: define and visualize your process, limit work in process (WIP), pull not push, monitor and improve.
+How to implement Kanban into a software development environment?
+Learn the core concepts of Kanban and how to implement it into an existing system.
+No matter if you are currently using Scrum, RUP, XP or Waterfall, all you need to do is to follow four basic steps: define and visualize your process, limit work in progress (WIP), pull not push, monitor and improve.

 Read more »